-A degree in Business Education prepares graduates to teach business, information technology, accounting, and economics courses at the high school level.
-The broad curriculum required for this degree prepares the future educator well for nearly every potential business education career.
+A degree in business education prepares graduates to teach business, management, marketing, accounting and economics courses at the high school level.
+The broad curriculum required for this degree prepares the future educator for nearly every potential business education career.

 The Business Education major is a shared major with the School of Education.
-As such, graduates have the necessary knowledge to accept teaching positions as well as a broad business background that allows graduates to pursue positions in the business world.
-Since Business Education majors take all the core courses in the Business Administration degree, graduates have a strong foundation in a broad variety of business subjects including marketing, accounting, economics and finance.
+As such, graduates have the necessary knowledge to accept teaching positions as well as a broad business background that allows graduates to pursue for-profit and nonprofit employment opportunities.
+Since Business Education majors take the same core classes as all School of Business majors, graduates have a strong foundation in a broad variety of business subjects including marketing, accounting, economics and finance.

 Examples of courses in this major:

 Surveys the four major managerial functions: planning, organizing, leading and controlling.
-Within a biblical framework examines developments from scientific management to ethics, diversity, social responsibility and globalization.
+Within a biblical framework, students examine developments from scientific management to ethics, diversity, social responsibility and globalization.

 The study of such topics as capital budgeting, cost of funds, stock and bond valuations, and capital structure.
 A theoretical as well as a practical approach to the discipline.